-We have gender-separate groups led by specially certified therapists that provide a safe, accepting space to address these issues.
+We have gender-separate groups that provide a safe, accepting space to address relationship and intimacy issues.
 Clients explore underlying trauma, histories with abusive or unhealthy relationships, and sexual compulsivity, and learn about healthy boundaries, healthy relationships and self-respect.

 Gender-based relationship and intimacy groups eliminate barriers commonly found in mixed-gender settings.
 Feeling self-conscious or embarrassed around members of the other gender is no longer an issue, nor is the potential distraction of romance.
 Gender-specific groups enable men and women to more willingly discuss deep-seated psychological problems that fuel sex or love addiction.